 What's workplace survivor syndrome?

-There are many words that I could use to describe the current situation that has unfolded around us.
-Unprecedented is definitely in my top five.
+There are many words that we could use to describe the current situation that has unfolded around us.
+Unprecedented is definitely in our top five.

 With a number of businesses (including many recruitment agencies) making redundancies it’s important that we don’t forget about the staff that have remained.
 They might be fortunate enough to have kept their job, but they have still gone through a rollercoaster of emotions including stress, anxiety, sadness and anger.
 They may also feel guilt, and question why they have been saved and others haven’t.
 Perhaps the worst feeling of all and the most damaging is questioning whether they are next.
 All of these emotions are products of survivor syndrome, and they’re more common than you think.